1985 National League Championship Series: Aftermath

-For Jack Clark, the game-winning home run in Game 6 was of extra significance.
-Clark was a member of the San Francisco Giants from 1975-1984, a period where the Dodgers often dominated their rival.
+For Jack Clark, the game-winning home run in Game 6 was of extra significance as Clark was a member of the San Francisco Giants from 1975-1984, a period where the Dodgers often dominated their rival.
 “There was a lot of payback for a lot of reasons,” Clark said.
 “For all those years in Candlestick Park.
 “Not only was it bad enough just having to play there, but the Dodgers kept whipping up on us every year.”
-Ironically, Clark was the Dodgers' hitting coach from 2001-2003.
+Ironically, Clark later became the Dodgers' hitting coach from 2001-2003 via a recommendation from a retired Tommy Lasorda, the man who was burned by pitching to Clark instead of walking him in that fateful 9th inning of Game 6 in 1985.

+The same fate that happened to the Dodgers in the NLCS would happen to the Cardinals in the World Series, blowing both a 2-0 and 3-1 lead against their in-state rivals Kansas City Royals.

 What followed for Los Angeles was back-to-back losing seasons in 1986 and 1987.
 They were the only back-to-back losing seasons in the Lasorda-era for the Dodgers (1976-1996).

 In 1988, John Tudor was traded to the Dodgers in exchange for Pedro Guerrero at the trade deadline.
 The Dodgers would win the World Series in 1988, as Tudor helped stabilize the Dodgers' rotation down the stretch, going 4-3 in nine starts with a 2.41 ERA, although he was mostly ineffective in the postseason.
-To complete the trade, Guerrero signed a three-year contract with the Cardinals.
+To complete the trade, Guerrero signed a three-year contract extension with the Cardinals.
 He enjoyed another All-Star season in 1989, hitting .311/.391/.477 with 17 home runs, 117 runs batted in and a league-leading 42 doubles and finished third in NL MVP voting.
-It was the third time he finished third in MVP voting in his career (the other two being 1982 and 1985).
+It was the third time he finished third in MVP voting in his career, with the other two being 1982 and 1985.

+While both NLCS and ALCS had teams comeback from a 2-0 deficit in the first year of the expanded seven game series format in 1985, it would become increasingly more rare in the subsequent years afterwards.
+In the National League, it has only happened twice under the seven game format.
+The 2020 Dodgers would come back from a 2-0 deficit against the Braves (they also came back from a 3-1 series deficit), and the 2023 Diamondbacks erased a 2-0 deficit to defeat the Phillies in seven games.

 The Dodgers and Cardinals would play each other five more times in the playoffs.
 St. Louis won their match-up with Los Angeles in the 2004 National League Division Series, the 2013 National League Championship Series, and the 2014 National League Division Series, while Los Angeles won the 2009 National League Division Series and the 2021 National League Wild Card Game.